vijay03/cs360v-f21/Lab0.md

 6. If you continue to step through the execution, you will hit this instruction:

 ```
-movq %0, %rsp
+movq %0, %%rsp
 ```

-Why does this throw an error?
+What is this instruction doing?
+Why might this throw an error?

 That's it for the pre-lab!
 The next section will be on the coding section.